JSNA Healthy People and long term conditions

 Our health is one of the most important assets we have as individuals, communities, and society.
 Health is a state of physical, mental, and social wellbeing, and can be different for different people.
 For example, for one person, the most important thing for their health might be whether they are able to spend time with those they love.
 For another, it might be their ability to work and support their family.
 Summary statistics can help us describe key aspects of health across different life stages within our communities and population in Hampshire.

 Local public health teams work in collaboration with other organisations to empower people to take control of their own health, reduce health inequalities and, ultimately, to prevent people experiencing ill health in the first place.
-This chapter focuses on the health outcomes of our population, the health inequalities which are evident and the potential impacts of the COVID-19 pandemic.
+This chapter focuses on the health outcomes of our population and the health inequalities which are evident.

 The JSNA Healthy People data report explores this data in more detailThis link opens a Power BI presentation.
 Power BI is an interactive data visualization software developed by Microsoft.